REFEDS/eduperson/eduperson-202001.md

 a reaction to, problems or limitations arising from the application of the eduPerson-defined identifiers to federated authentication.

-In most cases, it is advisable to defer to a particular protocol\'s specifications to understand what constitutes best practice in that particular context.
+In most cases, it is advisable to defer to a particular protocol's specifications to understand what constitutes best practice in that particular context.
 It may often be reasonable to map usage of eduPerson identifiers into a protocol, but be aware that there may be subtle